stlab/better-code/better-code/src/chapter-3-errors.md

 ### Mutating Functions

-The fact that all partially-mutated state must be discarded has one profound implication for invariants: in general, when an error occurs, a mutating method need not restore any invariants it has broken.
-It can instead propagate the error to its caller with no further ceremony!
+The fact that all partially-mutated state must be discarded has one profound implication for invariants: when an error occurs, with two rare exceptions, a mutating method need not restore invariants it has broken, and can simply propagate the error to its caller.

+The first exception is for invariants depended on by a `deinit` method.
+However, `deinit` methods are rare, and `deinit` methods with dependencies on invariants that might be left broken in case of an error are rarer still.
+You _might_ encounter one in a `ManagedBuffer` subclass—see the Data Structures chapter for more details.

-The exception is the invariants of types whose safe operations are implemented in terms of unsafe ones.
-Any invariants depended on to satisfy preconditions of those unsafe operations must of course be upheld to preserve the safety guarantees.
+The second exception for invariants of types whose safe operations are implemented in terms of unsafe ones.
+Any invariants depended on to satisfy preconditions of those unsafe operations must of course be upheld to maintain the safety guarantees.
+So, for example, if a supposedly-safe operation deallocates an `UnsafePointer`, it depends on the precondition that the pointer was returned by an earlier allocation and hasn't been deallocated.
+Any invariant that ensures the precondition would be satisfied (e.g. “`p: UnsafePointer<T>?` is either `nil` or valid for deallocation”) must be upheld by all mutating methods.

-### Functions that Allocate Unmanaged Resources

-Any resources such as open files or raw memory allocations that are not otherwise managed must be released.
-It's best to limit that concern by making resource release the responsibility of some class' `deinit` method.
+The key to controlling any invariant is to factor the properties involved into a `struct` whose only job is to manage the values of those properties, and keep write access to those properties `private`.
+Establish the invariant in this struct's `init` methods, and—for these exceptional cases—take care that it is restored before propagating any errors from its `mutating` methods.

+## Conclusion

+This chapter completes the Better Code picture of how to program by contract.
+As mentioned in the introduction, it's not the only possible approach to errors.
+One could, for example, view error information as part of a function's postconditions, but that complicates contracts, obscures a function's primary purpose, and elevates information that most clients don't care about to the same level as the postcondition, which they do care about.
+One could take the position that all invariants must be upheld even in the case of errors during mutation, but that adds an unnecessary burden for programmers, and in some cases, forces type authors to weaken invariants to account for states that can only be reached when an error occurs, when operations that could observe the broken invariant can only arise through a failure discard the partially mutated instance.
+One could try to statically constrain the types of all errors, but that makes designs hard to evolve and elevates implementation details to the API level.
+Our approach minimizes complexity and provides the tools to reason about code without overly constraining development.